lj020326/ansible-datacenter/docs/notes/NOTES-cacert-automation.md

 - allow admin to view / manage certs

 - solves the issues around ansible node cacert create
-    - currently when bootstraping a new node-
+    - currently when bootstrapping a new node-
     - the process involves interaction between

     (1) the ansible control node,